2009 Claxton Shield

 The 2009 Diamond Anniversary Claxton Shield was the 75-year anniversary of the Claxton Shield and was held from 2 December 2008 to 8 February 2009 and was the Shield's Diamond anniversary.
 The Perth Heat won the tournament after defeating the New South Wales Patriots 3–2 in the third game of a best of three series.
+This historic tournament served as the final edition of the Claxton Shield as a standalone national competition before its integration into the newly formed Australian Baseball League (ABL) in 2010.
+The victory was particularly significant for Western Australian baseball, as it represented Perth's first Claxton Shield title since 2001 and demonstrated the growing parity among Australia's regional baseball programs.

 Overview

 The 2009 Shield series excluded the Australian Provincial baseball team and consisted of four, three-game series against each team including a two home, two away and a bye round for each of the teams.
 On top of this to start off the tournament, there was also a showcase round where each team played each other once.
 To celebrate the 75th anniversary, the showcase round also hosted a variety of other events such as a Home Run Derby.
 Teams that competed in the 2009 Claxton Shield were the New South Wales Patriots, Queensland Rams, Perth Heat, Victoria Aces and the South Australia.

 The competition served as the primary selection trial for the national team to compete in the 2009 World Baseball Classic.

 The first round of the WBC commenced Mexico City on 8 March 2009, a month after the final round.